great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ## Clone the github repo

 Open a terminal window and navigate to a project folder where you’d like to create this tutorial.
-We have created a template that you will clone via github repo.
+A template has been created that you will clone via github.
 Clone the repo and create the rest of the folder structure by running the steps below.

 ```bash
 git clone https://github.com/greatexpectationslabs/dbt-tutorial.git